PROMO: $50 Off & Free 2-Day Shipping | Use Code SAVE50

 Canker sores are a pain — literally.

 But herpetiform canker sores are particularly unpleasant.
-These large ulcers aren’t common, but when they do occur, they interrupt your quality of life and interfere with the simplest of tasks, like chewing and smiling.
+These unusual ulcers aren’t common, but when they do occur, they interfere with the simplest tasks, like chewing and smiling.

-Here’s everything you need to know about identifying, treating and preventing herpetiform canker sores in the future.
+Here’s everything you need to know about identifying, treating, and preventing herpetiform canker sores.

 What Are Canker Sores?